Demi Moore Suffered a Miscarriage While Dating Ashton Kutcher

 According to the magazine, Moore experienced a "nomadic childhood"—one in which she traveled across the country with her parents and her brother.
 The painful experiences started at an early age.
 At one point during the interview, Moore recalled rushing to revive her mother after an overdose.

-"The next thing I remember is using my fingers, the small fingers of a child, to dig the pills my mother had tried to swallow out of her mouth while my father held it open and told me what to do," she told the publication.
+"The next thing I remember is using my fingers, the small fingers of a child, to dig the pills my mother had tried to swallow out of her mouth while my father held it open and told me what to do," she said.
 "Something very deep inside me shifted then, and it never shifted back.
 My childhood was over."

 Per the publication, Moore's mother sometimes took her to an apartment in West Hollywood to escape the alcoholism of her father, who Moore later learned wasn't her biological parent.
 It was here that she met Nastassja Kinski.
 As she wrote in her new memoir, Inside Out, Moore helped Kinski run lines for her audition.